gipfeli-io/documentation/docs/guidelines/testing-strategy.md

 title: Testing strategy
 ---

 Our testing strategy differs between frontend and backend.
-We do not aim for 100% testcoverage, but rather for a well-thought subset of functionality that is covered by unit tests.
+We do not aim for 100% test coverage, but rather for a well-thought subset of functionality that is covered by unit tests.
 Because we see our backend as the critical part, we enforce a strict coverage requirement of **at least 80%** on new code to ensure we cover new code and work towards a generally high test coverage in the backend.
 For the frontend, we do not enforce this since we do not aim to have a specific coverage, but rather test some specific, single cases.

 ## Backend